objectbox/objectbox-examples/README.md

 # ObjectBoxExamples
-Examples for [ObjectBox](https://objectbox.io), the new superfast object-oriented database.
+Java and Kotlin examples for [ObjectBox](https://objectbox.io), the superfast object-oriented database.

-The basic example is a minimal note taking Android app.
-There are 3 different variations of this app:
+The basic example is a minimal note taking app.

+For **Android**, there are 3 different variations:

  * objectbox-example: Java based app
  * objectbox-kotlin-example: Kotlin based app
  * daocompat-example: DAO compat is a compatibility layer on top of ObjectBox emulating a greenDAO API

-And additionally:
+For **plain Java**, you'll find those:

+ * java-main: using ObjectBox in a Java application
  * objectbox-relation-example: Demonstrating relations (Java based app)
- * java-main: using ObjectBox in a Java desktop application
+ * java-main-maven: while the primary build system for ObjectBox is Gradle, you can also use Maven

 MyObjectBox missing?
 Build the project!
 ---------------------------------------